Skip to content

 With Nissan having launched its newest electric model – the impressive Ariya SUV – we’d have hoped that the pioneering Leaf might’ve got some of the Ariya’s tech.
 Besides a few minor updates, the Leaf is almost unchanged from when it first arrived.
 A shame considering the wide range of EVs now available.

-Against rivals such as the Volkswagen ID.3, Renault Megane E-Tech Electric and MG 4, you’d have to be mad to buy a brand-new Leaf.
+Against rivals such as the Volkswagen ID.3, Renault Megane E-Tech and MG 4, the Leaf simply didn't stack up as a new car.
 But, on the used market, the Leaf represents fantastic value for money – as we write this you can get a three-year-old Leaf from Motorpoint for under £10,000!
 You’ll struggle to get a fuel-powered car that offers the same levels of space and equipment for the same amount.

-The savings continue once you’ve driven off in your Leaf, too, with free VED (road tax) until April 2025 and cheap electricity costs.
+The savings continue once you’ve driven off in your Leaf, too, especially if you can charge at home.
 Even without a dedicated EV home tariff, a full charge for a Leaf costs under £10.
 On the right tariff, a full recharge can cost less than £4, helping you feel like you’re the next Martin Lewis.

 Interior and technology